Tag Archives: Asia

 Once upon a time, there was a dragon with a broken heart and a broken leg.
 The injuries were related and most people thought the latter was the more severe.
 The dragon didn’t agree.
 He’d injured his leg fighting for his true love and every day during that hot July..

 Kuniko is nervous.
 It’s not her smile that betrays her, nor her steady English, but her hand, which trembles as she pours me a coffee in the newly-constructed Kinsei Lounge at Hakata Station.
 I don’t think I’m responsible for her nervousness and after a year or so of training, you..

 A few years ago, before its streets were awash with violent anti-government protests and doctors and journalists were being jailed, I went to Bahrain to learn about their pearl trade.
 For a long time, pearl diving had been the tiny island-nation’s main industry.
 When the season was in full flow,..

 There exists a world where the blind once again see, where the mentally infirm find serenity, and arthritics are liberated from pain.
 The paralysed can move again, diabetic pancreases are revived.
 Almost all chains of disease and suffering are broken.
 It is a good world, one full of hope, and..

-Six months ago, my friend, mentor and sometime drinking partner Stephen Phelan stood where I’m standing now.
+Six months ago, my friend, mentor and sometime drinking partner Stephen Phelan stood where we are standing now.
 That day in Onagawa, Miyagi prefecture, the view was not pretty.
-“In the middle of town, near the seafront, a few buildings remained upright, though stripped down to red metal frames and loose..
+“In the middle of town, near the seafront, a few buildings remained upright, though stripped down to red metal frames and..